hpham1295/Impact-Data-Mining/README.md

   </a>
 </p>

-The diagram illustrates the project's execution flow across three primary phases: Data Input, Execution, and Evaluation.
+The diagram illustrates the project's implementation across three primary phases: Data Input, Execution, and Evaluation.

 - **Data Input Phase:** This initial phase involves preparing inputs for the subsequent stages.
 Start by converting the PDF report into a .docx format to maintain the text structure accurately (Adobe Acrobat Pro is suggested).
 If certain sections are deemed unnecessary, utilize the optional 00_optional_customize_scope_by_toc.ipynb file to review and possibly exclude them from the table of contents, which might differ from the document's original layout.
 Update the sections to be excluded and other inputs in 01_input.ipynb before proceeding to preprocessing.

-- **Implementation Phase:** Begin processing with 1_preprocessing.
+- **Execution Phase:** Begin processing with 1_preprocessing.
 Continue with notebooks 2a and 2b to extract impact sentences, followed by 3_generating_comprehensive_summaries.ipynb to compile the impact summaries.

 - **Evaluation Phase:** Assess the quality of results by manually labeling impact sentences in 4_data_labeling.ipynb.
 Then, use 5_analyzing_the_results.ipynb to generate confusion matrices and calculate F1 scores, thereby evaluating the effectiveness of the project.